Berkanktk/CyberSecurity/More/Databases/SQL-Injection/Readme.md

 1) An attacker makes a request to a website vulnerable to SQL Injection with an injection payload.
 2) The Website makes an SQL query to the database which also passes the hacker's payload.
 3) The payload contains a request which forces an HTTP request back to the hacker's machine containing data from the database.

+# Advanced SQL Injection
+## Stacked Queries

+SQL injection attacks can come in various forms.
+A technique that often gives an attacker a lot of control is known as a "**stacked query**".
+Stacked queries enable attackers to terminate the original (intended) query and execute additional SQL statements in a single injection, potentially leading to more severe consequences such as data modification and calls to stored procedures or functions.

+## xp_cmdshell

+**xp_cmdshell** is a system-extended stored procedure in Microsoft SQL Server that enables the execution of operating system commands and programs from within SQL Server.
+It provides a mechanism for SQL Server to interact directly with the host operating system's command shell.
+While it can be a powerful administrative tool, it can also be a security risk if not used cautiously when enabled.

 # Remediation
 ## Remediation